trentlarson/endorser-docs/src/transactions.rst

-  availabilityEnds               optional time when this offer stops being available availabilityStarts             optional time when this offer becomes available description                    optional free-form explanation of conditions identifier                     optional identifier for this offer, which should be a full URL includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the donation or service; see "itemOffered" table below offeredBy                      optional (but recommended) individual or org doing the offer, who creates the claim recipient                      optional individual or organization if this is directly to an entity (as opposed to being part of an activity or project)
+  availabilityEnds               optional time when this offer stops being available availabilityStarts             optional time when this offer becomes available description                    optional free-form explanation of conditions identifier                     optional identifier for this offer, which should be a full URI includesObject                 optional specific "TypeAndQuantityNode"; see "includesObject" table above itemOffered                    optional description of the item or service; see "itemOffered" table below offeredBy                      optional (but recommended) `{ identifier: "..." }` individual or org doing the offer (which is assumed to be the issuer if not supplied) recipient                      optional `{ identifier: "..." }` individual or organization if this is directly to an entity (as opposed to being part of an activity or project)
   ============================== ====